CosmicPhoenix171/Books/Phoenix Rising Ch.1.md

 Stella walked over to Lucas, curiosity piqued.
 “So, what’s this breakthrough you’re so excited about?” she asked, peering at his laptop screen.

 Lucas brightened up immediately, the embarrassment fading from his face.
 “I finally cracked the code I was working on for that AI project.
-It can now predict user behavior with 90% accuracy!
+It can now predict user behavior with 90% accuracy\!
 I was testing it all night, and it’s working perfectly.”

-“That’s amazing, Lucas!”
+“That’s amazing, Lucas\!”
 Stella said, genuinely impressed.
 “But seriously, if you really wanted to peek that badly, all you had to do was ask,” she added with a teasing smile to ensure he knew it was a joke.

 Lucas chuckled, rubbing the back of his neck.
 “Yeah, I was just really excited.
 I’ll definitely knock next time, promise.”